limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 ![screenshot-20](/assets/images/posts/trollcave-walkthrough/screenshot-20.png)

-If I've to guess, I say this is the way to gain `root` privileges because King is on the `sudoers` list.
+If I've to guess, I say this is the way to gain `root` privileges since King is on the `sudoers` list.

 ![screenshot-19](/assets/images/posts/trollcave-walkthrough/screenshot-19.png)